Ancillary Sacred Literature of Hinduism

 The Devotional literature

-Other principle sacred texts of Hinduism include the Saiva Agamas which are treatises on the greatness of Lord Shiva and His various aspects and Vaishnava Samhitas which deal with the worship of Lord Vishnu and His various forms, Bhagavata Purana which is considered to be very sacred by the followers of Vishnu, and the tantras, which deal with the worship of Shakti or Mother Goddess.
+Other principle sacred texts of Hinduism include the Saiva Agamas, which are treatises on the greatness of Lord Shiva and his various aspects, and Vaishnava Samhitas, which deal with the worship of Lord Vishnu and his various forms.
+There are also many Tantras, which deal with the ritual and spiritual worship of Shakti or Mother Goddess, her numerous power and potencies and the symbolism and spiritual value of the mantras, mandalas, chakras, and sacred syllables.

 Suggestions for Further Reading